| Membership | Price (+HST) |

 About the Exhibit

-In Baum’s The Wonderful Wizard of Oz, we’re introduced to the Fighting Trees, defenders of the forest who, though protecting the forest, meet their fate by the axe of the Tin Woodman as Dorothy and her companions travel North.
+Drawing from the original 1900 text The Wonderful Wizard of Oz, we’re introduced to the Fighting Trees who, though protecting the forest, meet their fate by the axe of the Tin Woodman as Dorothy and her companions travel North.

-This act of destruction is viewed as necessary for the travelers even though they recognize the conservation value of the Fighting Trees.
-Much like the Beautiful Cities Movement, a design and city building philosophy popular at the time of the writing of OZ, mankind is conflicted as it both reveres and seeks to control nature through brute force.
+This act of destruction is viewed as necessary for the travelers even though they recognize the conservation role of the Fighting Trees.
+Much like the City Beautiful Movement, a design and city building philosophy popular at the time of the writing of OZ, mankind is conflicted as it both reveres and seeks to control the natural world.

 This sense of duality, or conflict, in values is ever-present in Oz and our present day.
 The notion that nature can be both celebrated yet casually discarded in pursuit of progress is central to our global climate and conservation crisis.

-In Of Wonders Wild and New II, our artists explore the themes of the power and beauty of nature, duality, our impact on the environment, and the material splendor of wood.
+In Of Wonders Wild and New, the artists explore the themes of the power and beauty of nature, duality, our impact on the environment, and the material splendor of wood.

 Featured Artists